Trace Systoles and Sink Constant: Trace systole in non-Fuchsian components of

-We consider the four-holed sphere, obtained by cutting $\Sigma_2$ along $\a$ and $\d$.
-As the Euler class of the representation $\rho'$ restricted to $S$ is $+1$, without loss of generality, we can assume that the boundary traces of this representation are given by $(a,a,d,-d)$.
-As the third curve of the pants decomposition is sent to an hyperbolic element and is the systole of the representation $\rho'$ we can consider a triple of simple closed curve $(X, Y , Z)$ in $S$, such that the corresponding vertex is a sink of the associated Markoff map, and where $X$ is the separating curve.
+We consider the four-holed sphere $S$, obtained by cutting $\Sigma_2$ along $\a$ and $\d$, and denote by $\rho'$ the representation of $\rho$ restricted to $S$.
+As the relative Euler class of the representation $\rho'$ restricted to $S$ is $-1$, we can assume without loss of generality that the boundary traces of this representation are given by $(a,a,d,-d)$, with $a = |\tr (\rho (\a))|$ and $d = |\tr (\rho (\d))|$.
+As the third curve of the pants decomposition is sent to an hyperbolic element and is the systole of the representation $\rho'$ we can consider a triple of simple closed curve $(X, Y , Z)$ in $S$, such that the corresponding vertex is a sink of the associated Markoff map, and such that $X$ is the separating curve.
 Without loss of generalities, up to changing signs of the generators, we can assume that $2 < a < d < z < |y|$.

 The curve $X$ separates $\Sigma_2$ into two one-holed torus and the induced representations have Euler class $-1$ and $0$.
 Which means that $|x| > \max (a^3-3a^2+2 , d^3+3d^2-2) = \lambda$.
 And $(x,y,z)$ is a sink so that $|y| < |xz+y|$ and $|x| < |yz+x-(a^2-d^2)|$.